How a Lawyer Can Help After a NOID USCIS

 What is a NOID from USCIS?

 A NOID notice from USCIS is a Notice of Intent to Deny that an immigration officer sends to a person, their attorney, or another representative when they intend to deny an application for an immigration benefit.
+It is a document proof that the USCIS officers have seen your application and considered that it should not be approved due to several reasons including insufficient evidence to approve it.
 The NOID must be sent at least ten days before USCIS denies an application for a reason other than abandonment or withdrawal.

 The letter contains information about how the applicant can respond to the decision and other options that may be available.